kadena-io/pact/docs/pact-reference.rst

 to ensure *totality* and avoid needless, unsafe control-flow surrounding null values.

+.. dbversions:

 Versioned History
 ~~~~~~~~~~~~~~~~~

 The key-row model is augmented by every change to column values being
 versioned by transaction ID.
 For example, a table with three columns
-"name", "age", and "role" might update "name" in transaction #1, and
+“name”, “age”, and “role” might update “name” in transaction #1, and
-"age" and "role" in transaction #2.
+“age” and “role” in transaction #2.
 Retreiving historical data will
-return just the change to "name" under transaction 1, and the change to
+return just the change to “name” under transaction 1, and the change to
-"age" and "role" in transaction #2.
+“age” and “role” in transaction #2.

+.. backends:

 Back-ends
 ~~~~~~~~~

 Pact guarantees identical, correct execution at the smart-contract layer within the blockchain.
 As a result, the backing store need not be identical on different consensus nodes.
-Pact's implementation allows for integration of industrial RDBMSs, to assist large migrations onto a blockchain-based system, by facilitating bulk replication of data to downstream systems.
+Pact’s implementation allows for integration of industrial RDBMSs, to assist large migrations onto a blockchain-based system, by facilitating bulk replication of data to downstream systems.